MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-02.md

 ![mr-learning-base](images/mr-learning-base/base-02-section6-step1-2.png)

-With the **MixedRealityToolkit** object selected in the Hierarchy window, in the Inspector window, verify that the **MixedRealityToolkit** configuration profile is set to **DefaultMixedRealityToolkitConfigurationProfile**:
+With the **MixedRealityToolkit** object still selected in the Hierarchy window, in the Inspector window, verify that the **MixedRealityToolkit** configuration profile is set to **DefaultMixedRealityToolkitConfigurationProfile**:

 ![mr-learning-base](images/mr-learning-base/base-02-section6-step1-3.png)